Senior Systems Engineer – Mechanical

 • Maintain redundancy and margin for failure and maintenance scenarios.

-• Minimize fan energy use while preserving required thermal headroom.
+• Minimize energy use while maintaining thermal headroom.

-• Work with operations to tune setpoints (supply temperature fan speeds differential pressure chilled water temperatures etc.) in a way that:
+• Work with operations to tune setpoints (supply temperatures fan speeds differential pressure chilled water temperatures) to support uptime SLAs and reduce cooling stranding and over-provisioning.

 Failure Mode Simulations & Uptime Optimization